Top 10 Health Benefits of Prawns You Need to Know

 They are rich in essential vitamins and minerals, high-quality protein, and omega-3 fatty acids, making them a smart addition to a balanced, healthy diet.

-In this article, we explore science-backed health benefits of eating prawns and shrimp, along with practical insights to help you make healthier food choices and support overall wellness.
+In this article, we explore science-backed health benefits of prawns, along with practical insights to help you make healthier food choices and support overall wellness.

 So without further ado, let’s dive in!